-For many, implementing new ERP software is a no-brainer: the old system doesn’t function, people work around it, and/or the organization simply “needs” a new solution.
-Our clients commonly complain that their legacy processes and software are so outdated that they aren’t able to meet basic business requirements, which leads them down the path of evaluating potential new ERP systems.
+For many organizations, implementing new ERP software is a no-brainer: the old system doesn’t function and people work around it.
+Our clients commonly complain that their legacy processes and software are so outdated that they aren’t able to meet basic business requirements.

 However, as you dig deeper into these and other pain points of legacy systems, we often find that the real issue relates to scalability.
-When a company has broken processes, a bloated cost structure and siloes of data fragmented through the organization, it is simply not able to scale effectively as it grows.
+When a company has broken processes, a bloated cost structure and silos of data fragmented throughout the organization, the system is simply not able to scale effectively as it grows.
 This is where new software often provides the most benefit, especially for organizations that are experiencing aggressive organic growth or engaging in merger and acquisition activities.
-Scalability may seem like a natural occurrence after an ERP implementation, but as outlined in our 2013 ERP Report, a full 60% of organizations don’t realize at least half of the business benefits that they expect from their new systems.

 1. Business process standardization.
 Most of our clients are open about the broken business processes of their legacy systems, suggesting a need for business process reengineering.
 However, eliminating non-value-added activities and optimizing overall process efficiency is just part of the equation when it comes to scaling for growth.
 Business processes also need to be standardized across different business units or office locations to not only decrease costs, but to provide a repeatable operational and system template that accommodates the needs of a company looking to scale.
 Fortunately for CIOs and CFOs, ERP systems enable just this type of benefit.

 2. Operational flexibility.
 While it may appear to be in conflict with the standardization mentioned above, businesses in growth mode also need to find the right balance between standardization and flexibility.
 As the company enters new markets, pursues new customers and acquires new businesses, flexibility becomes critical.
-After all, designing business processes for operations in the Asia-Pacific region typically looks much different than those used in North America, so any new ERP software needs to accommodate the changes required to “localize” the software for by region, customer and product line when applicable.
+After all, designing business processes for operations in the Asia-Pacific region typically looks much different than those used in North America.
+Any new ERP software needs to accommodate the changes required to “localize” the software by region, customer and product line when applicable.

 4. Reporting and visibility to information.
 Just as different departments should have access to integrated information and processes, the executive and management team should have visibility to what’s going on in the entire organization.
 For example, COOs want to know what demand the sales team is forecasting so they can plan their production accordingly.
 Similarly, the VP of Sales would probably like to know how well her sales reps are cross-selling other products and services to existing customers.
 This type of decision-making information is one of the fastest and most effective ways to provide the scale that will ultimately fuel growth.